Exceptional Quartics are Ubiquitous: Introduction

 \item Number fields whose degree is \textit{not} a multiple of 3, where 3 splits completely do not have exceptional units.
 (Triantafillou (2021) \cite{tri} ). \item Among Galois extensions of $\bq$ of a given prime degree $p\geq5$, at most finite number of them can be exceptional.
-In fact, the maximal real subfield of the 11th cyclotomic field is the only exceptional number field that is cyclic of degree 5. (\cite{frei} \end{itemize} Focussing on finiteness of the number of exceptional units, a study of general unit equations and effective bounds on them is a rich topic pursued by many authors.
-The two monographs of Evertse and Gy\H ory and \cite{gyorybook1}, \cite{gyorybook2} and another one by Ga\'al \cite{gaal} devoted to monogenity have a wealth of information.
+In fact, the maximal real subfield of the 11th cyclotomic field is the only exceptional number field that is cyclic of degree 5. (\cite{frei}